 FUNDING AND FRAUD:

-Please be sure that sensitive personal information is sent only by secure email, hand delivered or faxed (eg, social security numbers, loan numbers, wire instructions).
-You can use the link in our emails to send us secure messages.
-Parties sending wires should only use the wiring instructions that we send to them with their commitments, or should call us to verify any instructions received in a different manner.
+Parties sending wires should be warned in advance of cyberfraud/wire fraud risks, and buyers should know to only use the wiring instructions that we will send to them upon their affirmative request (or, if they are signing remotely, with their closing package).
+Anyone sending funds should always call a known number to verify instructions before releasing their funds.
 Please note that we need a reference (party name, address, or file number) for any wires we receive so that we can allocate them to the correct file (right now we get a lot of wires on behalf of kids, siblings, etc. without any matching info…).
-Cash WAS king, but now we or our bank need a couple of days to run it/verify it, etc. – wires are best, cashier’s checks are perfectly fine, and cash is acceptable with a few days prior delivery when necessary.